AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 2. **Best performing variant**: When an experiment is declared to be conclusive, the variant with the highest conversion rate is labeled as the best performing variant.
 Note that this variant must either be the control or baseline variant, or one of the variants that crosses the 95% anytime valid confidence threshold (with Benjamini-Hochberg corrections applied).

-3. **Conversion rate**: The conversion rate that is shown is a ratio of the success metric value to the normalizing metric value.
-Note that this value may sometimes be larger than 1, if the metric is not binary (1 or 0 for each unit in the experiment)
+3. **Conversion rate**: The conversion rate that is shown is a ratio of the success metric value ➊ to the normalizing metric value ➋.
+Note that this value can be larger than 1, if the metric is not binary (1 or 0 for each unit in the experiment)

 4. **Lift**: The Experiment report summary shows the Lift over Baseline, which is a measure of the percentage improvement in the conversion rate of a given variant over the baseline.
 Defined precisely, it is the difference in performance between a given variant and the baseline, divided by the performance of the baseline, expressed as a percentage.